 - Four-Star Badass: Quickly assumes the position of military leader of the Alliance, even if at first unofficially.

 - Freudian Excuse: A lot of his hatred towards the Horde, orcs in particular, comes from the various misdeeds committed by them towards Stormwind and the Alliance.
+Though he takes out on every orc who never had anything to do with those misdeeds.
 See Tragic Bigot.

 - Frontline General: Has attended the battlefield to lead his forces himself several times and even joins in the fighting.